harness/developer-hub/release-notes/early-access.md

 ## STO early access features

-The following early access (beta) feature is available for the Harness Security Testing Orchestration module.
+There are no early access (beta) features for the Harness Security Testing Orchestration module at this time.

 ## SRM early access features